cozy-labs/cozy-deploy/README.md

     upgrade-all                   Launch a system upgrade on all the Cozies monitor                       Monitor resources used by the Cozies or by a specific Cozy

-    deploy  <domain>              Deploy a new Cozy container remove  <domain>              Remove a Cozy, its data and its configuration enter   <domain>              Open a shell in the specified Cozy status  <domain>              Show the status of the Cozy's services logs    <domain>              Display the last lines of interesting log files in the specified Cozy update  <domain>              Launch application updates on a Cozy upgrade <domain>              Launch a system upgrade on a Cozy
+    deploy     <domain>           Deploy a new Cozy container deploy-dev <domain>           Deploy a new Cozy container with NODE_ENV=development and all the port forwarded to the host remove     <domain>           Remove a Cozy, its data and its configuration enter      <domain>           Open a shell in the specified Cozy status     <domain>           Show the status of the Cozy's services logs       <domain>           Display the last lines of interesting log files in the specified Cozy update     <domain>           Launch application updates on a Cozy upgrade    <domain>           Launch a system upgrade on a Cozy
 ```